Get Ready for This

-Background
+Background and release

 In 1990, producers Phil Wilde and Jean-Paul de Coster had previously gained success with AB Logic, and were looking for another vehicle for their songs.
 2 Unlimited formed when Wilde and DeCoster were introduced to rapper Ray Slijngaard and vocalist Anita Doth by Marvin D., who had featured both in his rap group in the past.
+"Get Ready for This" originally was produced as an instrumental white label track intended for the clubs.
+At a meeting at a record store, Slijngaard by chance came over the instrumental and Wilde played it to get Slijngaard's opinion.
+Slijngaard got goosebumps hearing it and told that he could write a rap for the track.
+Two weeks later he received a demo tape at his father's house and started writing the rap.
+While writing, he also came up with a chorus for a female part.
+The whole song was written in two hours, and it was also the first time Slijngaard wrote a song.

-The rap version was released with raps by Ray Slijngaard and vocals by Anita Doth.
-For the UK release of the single, an edit of the original "Orchestral Mix" was used, without vocals except for the line "Y'all ready for this?"
-This was sampled from The D.O.C.'s hit single "It's Funky Enough."
-This edit was done by record producer Pete Waterman, who owned the record label 2 Unlimited were licensed to for UK releases.
+The producers agreed with him on adding a female singer on the track and Doth joined as the female vocalist of 2 Unlimited.
+"Get Ready for This" was recorded in a small studio behind the Amsterdam central station.
+The rap version was released with verses by Slijngaard and vocals by Doth.
+For the UK release of the single, an edit of the original "Orchestral Mix" was used, without vocals, except for the line Y'all ready for this?
+This was sampled from The D.O.C.'s hit single "It's Funky Enough".
+This edit was done by record producer Pete Waterman, who owned the record label which 2 Unlimited were licensed to for UK releases.
+Next the song was number two on the UK Singles Chart and the group performed on Top of the Pops for the first time.

 Critical reception

-Larry Flick from Billboard wrote, "Spirited and melodic techno/houser reaches these shores after massive pop and club success in the U.K. Although it has yet to be confirmed, rumor has it that famed hi-NRG producers Mike Stock and Pete Waterman are the creative force behind this peak-hour treat.
+Larry Flick from Billboard magazine wrote, "Spirited and melodic techno/houser reaches these shores after massive pop and club success in the U.K. Although it has yet to be confirmed, rumor has it that famed hi-NRG producers Mike Stock and Pete Waterman are the creative force behind this peak-hour treat.
 Look for jocks to devour this one heartily."
 Carolyn Chard from The Canberra Times described the song a "mammoth rave hit".
 She added further, "An instantly recognisable, hands-in-the-air track it belongs to the same Belgium-Dutch school of techno house that produced Quadrophonia, T99 and Technotronic."
 Andy Kastanas from The Charlotte Observer stated that "the raving keyboards and hypnotic dance beat make for a super dance record."